Inclusion can do more

 3. Educational Program

 We promote inclusion competence in companies and organizations in a sustainable manner.
-Therefore, we rely on a six-month, part-time educational program at a university.
+Therefore, we rely on a six-month, part-time educational program in cooperation with the SRH Fernhochschule GmbH.
 The program is designed for the employees who want to anchor and promote the topic in the pilot companies.

 In three classroom blocks of three days each, as well as online courses, lecturers with disabilities provide participants with a comprehensive overview of social, economic, scientific and legal issues related to the inclusion process.
 Our partner in this program is Sozialhelden e.V., whose members have been working for 15 years as experts on issues related to disability, inclusion, language and accessibility.